Pre-disaster documentation best practices for state and local governments

-To receive FEMA PA funding after a disaster, it's not enough to merely tell FEMA how much damage occurred; an applicant must also be prepared to show the extent of damage.
-It is the applicant’s responsibility to provide all documentation as required by the PA Program in a timely fashion to receive grant funding.
+Another one of the most critical preparedness actions is to gather comprehensive data on community infrastructure and capacity.
+To receive FEMA Public Assistance (PA) funding after a disaster, it's not enough to merely tell FEMA how much damage occurred; an applicant must also be prepared to show the extent of damage.
+It is the applicant’s responsibility to provide all documentation as required by the PA program in a timely fashion to receive grant funding.
 When necessary to validate damage, the applicant may be required to provide:

 1. Define inspection policies and procedures

-An important first step in maintaining proper documentation is to establish polices and standards that address inspection verification practices and document retention.
-It’s critical that you have procedures and policies in place that define who will perform the inspection (city inspector, code inspector, etc.) what needs to be inspected (streets, lift stations, etc.), the frequency with which each type of facility will be inspected (monthly, quarterly, etc.), how it should be inspected (on-site visual or remote inspection), the maintenance schedule threshold for each type of facility, and how data should be collected.
+Establish polices and standards that address inspection verification practices and document retention.
+Define who will perform the inspection (city inspector, code inspector, etc.), what needs to be inspected (bridges, sewers, water treatment facilities), the frequency in which each type of facility will be inspected (monthly, quarterly), how it should be inspected (on-site visual or remote inspection), the maintenance schedule threshold for each type of facility, and how data should be collected.

 2. Train inspectors and establish roles in the inspection process